gizemcandemirr/gizemcandemir/README.md

 ### Hi there 👋, my name is Gizem
-#### I'm from Turkey, and I develop on Design and Web Development.
+#### I'm at Ankara, and I develop Web Development.
 I really enjoy learning languages and frameworks like React , as well as work in Wordpress.
 I also enjoy wireframing, ui, ux, and design general.

 You can check out my website https://gizemcandemir.com.tr/ or https://www.youtube.com/channel/UCiR33IirpRI4T5L-gUpaLhA

-Skills:  REACT / NEXTJS / Redux / TS / JS / HTML / CSS / MVC
+Skills:  React / Vue / Redux / TS / JS / HTML / CSS

 - 🌱 I’m currently learning and devoloping React and React Native,
 - 📫 How to reach me: info@gizemcandemir.com.tr